Home > Experiences & Adventures > 8 Flowers Fields to Get Lost in This Summer

 Gainesville, FL

 The pink and white petals of the Victoria water lilies at the Kanapaha Botanical Garden are dwarfed by the giant lily pads they create.
-Each summer, as temperatures climb, the leaves grow broader, stretching as wide as 7 feet and transforming the pond into a field of water lilies.
-Kanapaha currently holds the record for the largest water lily ever grown in cultivation (93 inches).
-Go in mid-September to see them at their biggest and best.
+Each summer, the leaves grow broader as temperatures climb and stretch as wide as 7 feet, transforming the pond into a field of water lilies.
+Kanapaha currently holds the record for the largest water lily ever grown in cultivation — a whopping 93 inches.

 5. The Never Ending Flower Farm